-Community engagement is supported formally by setting staff through setting activities and also more informally by family and friends from the greater community.
-Administration staff reported that they survey residents to obtain their personal preferences and that they support the residents' ability to choose their activities and schedules.
-Activities are tailored with feedback from people who live at the setting, through resident council meetings, discussions with people and by obtaining resident preferences during admission and at regular health assessments.
+Community engagement is supported by setting staff through on-site activities and also more informally by family and friends from the greater community.
+Administration staff reported that they survey residents to obtain their personal preferences and support residents' choice in their activities and schedules.
+Activities are tailored with feedback from people who live at the setting, through resident meetings, discussions with people and by obtaining preferences during admission and at regular health assessments.

-People are notified of community activities through a calendar of community events, flyers, sign-up sheets and staff reminders.
+People are notified of community activities through a calendar of community events, flyers and staff reminders.
 These may include:

-- Theater events
+- Theater and musical events

+- Meals at local restaurants

+- Senior center activities

 - Holiday activities

+- Shopping trips

-- Picnics and community events, such as the Strawberry Festival
+- Picnics and community events

-- Local restaurants
+- Golf cart rides

 - Seasonal tours of area

-- County Fair

-People living at the setting also have the option to go out on their own, with family and friends, and by using regional public and private transit and volunteer drivers.
+People living at the setting also have the option to go out on their own, with family and friends and by using regional public and private transit and volunteer drivers.
 These trips include:

 - Family events

 - Sightseeing

 - Church services and events

 - General errands and shopping

-- Meals in town
+- Meals at local restaurants

-- Sporting events